About us

 Prevention

 The IBC approach to prevention combines individual (behavioral) and structural prevention with community action.
 It is a comprehensive approach.
 Behavioural change is enabled by offering Life Skills Programmes.
-It is a proven IBC solution to prevent drug and alcohol harm and provide people with what they need for good mental health and wellbeing.
+It is a proven IBC solution to prevent alcohol and other drug harm and provide people with what they need for good mental health and wellbeing.
 The IBC Life Skills-Programme for youth is delivered in international development cooperation programmes.

 Treatment and Counselling

-National Blue Cross organisations around the world offer intervention, treatment and counselling services to people and their significant others affected by alcohol, drugs and gambling.
+National Blue Cross organizations around the world offer intervention, treatment, and counselling services to people and their significant others affected by alcohol, other drugs, and gambling.
 Blue Cross has a bio-psycho-social-spiritual approach; a variety of treatment models are used to respond to each of these human needs.

 Support Groups

-The national Blue Cross organisations around the world facilitate mutual and self-help groups, creating healthy living communities.
+The national Blue Cross organizations around the world facilitate mutual and self-help groups, creating healthy living communities.
 People with the same disease or in similar life situations meet regularly in support groups.
-The groups are an important part of the recovery process after treatment or after a rehabilitation program.
+The groups are an important part of the recovery process after treatment or after a rehabilitation programme.
 The groups are effective to prevent a relapse into addiction.
 Groups are facilitated by Blue Cross professionals or volunteers.
-Based on mutual support, aftercare groups provide a community experience, personal growth, increased confidence and a greater sense of meaning in life
+Based on mutual support, aftercare groups provide a community experience, personal growth, increased confidence and a greater sense of meaning in life.

 Other

-The International Blue Cross (IBC) is a non-governmental organisation that unites 40 national Blue Cross organisations under one umbrella, creating a worldwide network for advancing a common cause.
-We combine professional expertise and know-how of the various Blue Cross organisations, allowing us to utilize and integrate each organisation´s experiences effectively locally and on an international level.
-The member organisations are the main provider of Blue Cross services and are represented by the board (Network Committee).
+The International Blue Cross (IBC) is a non-governmental organization that unites nearly 40 national Blue Cross organizations under one umbrella, creating a worldwide network for advancing a common cause.
+We combine professional expertise and know-how of the various Blue Cross organizations, allowing us to utilize and integrate each organization’s experiences effectively locally and on an international level.
+The member organizations are the main provider of Blue Cross services and are represented by the board (Network Committee).

 Network Committee